s7nfo/blog/_posts/2024-07-21-fastest-memory-read.markdown

   <text x="200" y="75" text-anchor="middle">Interleaved Access with Prefetch</text>
 </svg>

-This improves the score on HighLoad by some 15%, but if your kernel does even less computation than this one, let's say you `vpaddb` the bytes to find their sum modulo 255, you can get up to 30% gain with this.
-Pretty cool for such a simple change!

 There's one more thing that wasn't relevant in this particular context (everything's aligned correctly by default), but might be for you: memory rank.
 Memory rank is a set of DRAM chips connected to the same [chip select](https://en.wikipedia.org/wiki/Chip_select).
 If all your reads are within one rank, you're good.
 If you're accessing multiple ranks you'll get a pipeline stall as you're switching over to different sets of chips, which slows you down.
-I think ranks are generally 128KB, so you want to make sure you're iterating over 128KB aligned data.
+I think ranks are generally 128KB of contiguous memory, so you want to make sure you're iterating over 128KB aligned data.

-## Conclusion

-This is surprisingly under discussed, I think think many tools measure single core memory bandwidth the wrong way.

 ## The Source
 ```cpp